goadesign/clue/trace/README.md

 ### Making Requests to Downstream Dependencies

-For tracing to work appropriately the tracing package must be used when making requests to downstream dependencies.
+For tracing to work appropriately all clients to downstream dependencies must be configured using the appropriate trace package function.

-For HTTP dependencies the tracing package provides a `TraceClient` function that can be used to configure a `http.Client` to trace all requests made through it.
+For HTTP dependencies the trace package provides a `TraceClient` function that can be used to configure a `http.Client` to trace all requests made through it.
 `TraceClient` does nothing if the current request is not traced or the context not initialized with `trace.Context`.